Business career of Elon Musk: SpaceX

 Musk explains Starship capabilities to leaders of North American Aerospace Defense Command, U.S. Northern Command, and Air Force Space Command in 2019 during a trip to Colorado Springs, Colorado.

 In early 2001, Musk became involved with the nonprofit Mars Society and discussed funding plans to place a growth-chamber for plants on Mars.
-In October of the same year, he traveled to Moscow, Russia with Jim Cantrell, Adeo Ressi, and future Administrator of NASA, Michael D. Griffin to buy refurbished intercontinental ballistic missiles (ICBMs) that could send the greenhouse payloads into space.
+In October that year, he traveled to Moscow, Russia with Jim Cantrell, Adeo Ressi, and future Administrator of NASA, Michael D. Griffin to buy refurbished intercontinental ballistic missiles (ICBMs) that could send the greenhouse payloads into space.
 He met with the companies Lavochkin and ISC Kosmotras; however, Musk was seen as a novice and the group returned to the United States without an agreement to purchase Russian launch services.
 In February 2002, the group returned to Russia to look for three ICBMs.
 They had another meeting with ISC Kosmotras and were offered one rocket for $8 million, which Musk rejected.
 He instead decided to start a company that could build affordable rockets.
 With $100 million of his own money, Musk founded SpaceX in May 2002 and became the company's CEO and chief engineer.

 SpaceX attempted its first launch of the Falcon 1 rocket in 2006.
 Although the rocket failed to reach Earth orbit, it was awarded a Commercial Orbital Transportation Services program contract from NASA, now led by Griffin as Administrator.
 After two more failed attempts that nearly caused Musk and his companies to go bankrupt, SpaceX succeeded in launching the Falcon 1 into orbit in 2008.
 Later that year, SpaceX received a $1.6 billion Commercial Resupply Services contract from NASA for 12 flights of its Falcon 9 rocket and Dragon spacecraft to the International Space Station (ISS), replacing the Space Shuttle after its 2011 retirement.
 In 2012, the Dragon vehicle docked with the ISS, a first for a commercial spacecraft.